top of page

 So, you want to start a home-based floral design studio?
 You love flowers, you’ve styled a good number of weddings and events for friends, and now you're dreaming about turning your passion into a career!

 That’s exciting—but before you hand in your resignation letter, let’s hit pause.
 Running a floral business takes talent and creativity—but more importantly, it requires a solid understanding of pricing, profit, and costs.
 No matter how stunning your designs are, without enough profit, your business won’t be sustainable.
-To make money doing what you love, you need to work toward understanding and performing a few very important and fundamental formulas.
+To make enough profit doing what you love, you need to work toward understanding a few fundamentals regarding pricing.

 Let’s break them down: